draugh1r/Exoplanet-Spectral-Classification-with-NN-on-Synthetic-Data/README.md

 ## 🎯 Project Goals

-This project serves as a proof-of-concept for synthetic data generation in astronomical applications.
-While starting from scratch provided valuable insights, my future work will focus on:
+This project serves as a proof-of-concept for synthetic data generation in astronomical applications. <br> <br> While starting from scratch provided valuable insights, my future work will focus on:

 1. Using real astronomical datasets as templates
 2. Developing methods to augment limited observational data